huntzhan/zhlint/README.md

 # zh-doclint

-Note: This project is highly related to Chinese, so the document is writtern in Chineses.
+Note: This project is highly related to Chinese, so the document is writtern in Chinese.

 ## 简介